Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-developer-setup.md

 This allows you to access argo (localhost:2764) and minio (localhost:9001)

 #### Dns change
 Now we have our services running we need to make a DNS change, because minio needs to be accessed from argo (within kubernetes) its addressed somthing like this `http://minio:9000` but the code running in VisualStudio also needs to access it.
-To get around this, in notepad open the file `C:\Windows\System32\drivers\etc\Hosts` add the following line
+To get around this, in notepad (in Aministrator mode) open the file `C:\Windows\System32\drivers\etc\Hosts` add the following line
 - `127.0.0.1	minio`

 save the file, now `http://minio:9001` will route to you local machine